Teach English in China

 Orientation & Training

 The orientation and training period is two weeks long, and held at your school.
-During orientation, general topics will be covered first —culture, life in China, an introduction to the school and the different aspects of teaching there, etc. You’ll also begin doing class observations (which continue for one to two months after the initial two-week training period).
-In the second week of training, you’ll cover more specific topics such as the school curriculum, teaching methodology, classroom management, available supporting materials (workbooks, flashcards, software, toys, etc.), and how to create effective lesson plans.
-You’ll receive hands-on training during the first two weeks in preparation for DEMO and Activity Classes.
-After two weeks of introductory training, you’ll do DEMO classes and Activity Classes (40 minute classes with new students, which serves as training for the students and the teachers).
-After doing DEMO classes and Activity classes for one to two months, you’ll be prepared to open your own classes.
+During orientation, general topics will be covered —culture, life in China, an introduction to the school and the different aspects of teaching there, etc. But, the bulk of your first couple weeks will be on-the-job training.
+You’ll also begin doing class observations (which continue for one to two months after the initial two-week training period).
+You’ll cover specific topics such as the school curriculum, teaching methodology, classroom management, available supporting materials (workbooks, flashcards, software, toys, etc.), and how to create effective lesson plans.
+You’ll receive hands-on training during the first two weeks in preparation for your own classes.
+You may be in training for 2-4 weeks depending on the availability of new classes and your performance during training.

 Are meals included?